pmgysel/cloud-stack_openshift-kubernetes-ressources/README.md

 # Deploy simple app on OpenShift

-This repo contains all Kubernetes ressources necessary to deploy a Docker image from Docker Hub to OpenShift.
+This repo contains all Kubernetes resources necessary to deploy a Docker image from Docker Hub to OpenShift.

 Docker image: https://hub.docker.com/r/pmgysel/spring-boot-app